damieh1/damieh1.github.io/_pages/cv.md

 - **Consultant to a major tech company on tracking and combating online hate speech and Holocaust distortion**, with a focus on platform-level interventions and detection strategies *Summer 2024*
-- NLP Guide and Data Analyst, Datathon & Machine Learning Competition to Combat Antisemitism, *Fall 2023*, Indiana University
+- **NLP Guide and Data Analyst**, Datathon & Machine Learning Competition to Combat Antisemitism, *Fall 2023*, Indiana University

 ---